 Q. How does a patient choose or know what the best treatment options will be in their situation?

 A: This question will be clearly answered during a consultation at Carolina Facial Plastics in Charlotte.
 There are a few important points that patients should understand before deciding which treatment is going to be best for them.

 - A vital piece of information that must be obtained is the status of the hair follicle.
-If patients still have the hair follicle present then they will be a great candidate to use medical treatments to stimulate the growth of new and thicker hair.
+If the patient still has the hair follicle present, then he/she will be a great candidate to use medical treatments to stimulate the growth of new and thicker hair.

-- All medical treatments offered at Carolina Facial Plastics are effective to stimulate the growth of new and thicker hairs.
-There is both an art and science that we use to direct patients on the best medical treatment options for their individual situation.
+- All medical treatments offered at Carolina Facial Plastics are effective in stimulating the growth of new and thicker hairs.
+There is both an art and science that we use to direct patients on the best medical treatment options for their individual situations.

-Q. Why are medical treatments of hair loss essential for improving hair growth for our patients?
+Q. Why are medical treatments for hair loss essential for improving hair growth for our patients?